 In the late 1990s, all Commission terms expired, and none were renewed by the Legislature.
-After more than a decade of inactivity, the 2009 Delta Reform Act gave new responsibilities to the Commission, including regulations for what would later become the Sustainable Groundwater Management Act and a water bond proposal that called for increased statewide water storage.
+After more than a decade of inactivity, the 2009 Delta Reform Act breathed new life into the Commission.
+The Commission was given some responsibility for what would later become the Sustainable Groundwater Management Act and was named in a water bond proposal that called for increased statewide water storage.